onitake/diffusion-cli/README.md

 multiple images in one go, with increased performance.

 `pipenv run ./diffuse.py --help` will show other supported options.

+## Image replacement

+Image replacement (or image2image mode) is also supported.

+Use the `--image` parameter to specify a starting image, and control the influence with `--strength`.
+Lower values correspond with a stronger influence.
+The valid range is from 0.0 to 1.0.

 ## Other GPUs or operating systems